 - Used with great effect in That 70s Show, most often in scenes where it is implied that the characters are smoking pot.

-- An episode of Justice League has a sequence with two simultaneous Round Table Shots: one of the League, and the other of their villains.
-It goes back and forth between the two scenes.
+- The second has a sequence with two simultaneous Round Table Shots: one of the League, and the other of CADMUS.
+It goes back and forth between the two scenes while they all recite much the same dialogue about the same situation.